 Conclusion

-- Find Stored Procedure by Name in SQL Server using system tables
+- Find Store Procedure in SQL Server by Table Name

 I am Bijay having more than 15 years of experience in the Software Industry.
 During this time, I have worked on MariaDB and used it in a lot of projects.
 Most of our readers are from the United States, Canada, United Kingdom, Australia, New Zealand, etc.